Commerson's dolphin[1] | |

 [edit]The IUCN lists Commerson's dolphin as Least Concern in its Red List of Threatened Species.
 The proximity of the dolphin to the shore makes accidental killing in gillnets a common occurrence.
 The dolphin was killed for use as crab bait by some Argentinian and Chilean fishermen in the 1970s and 1980s, but this practice has since been curtailed.[2]

-The Commerson's dolphin population of South America is listed on Appendix II[17] of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
-It is listed on Appendix II[17] as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.[18]
+The Commerson's dolphin population of South America is listed in Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS) because it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.[17][18]

 Captivity